-This article will cover the python library pyinstaller and how to use it.
+This tutorial will cover the python library pyinstaller and how to use it.

 Before we get into the inner workings of pyinstaller, we’ll have a brief discussion on software distribution.
 This section is optional and you can skip ahead to the next section if you want.

 There’s a 9 out of 10 chance you’re here because you’re looking for a way to protect your source code while also distributing your precious software to clients and customers.
 Piracy is an issue that has plagued distributors and developers for years, and it isn’t about to stop any time soon.
 So how is pyinstaller supposed to help us here?

 This is where compilers like pyinstaller come in.
 Compilers translate source code from a high-level programming language to a lower level language to create an executable program.
 This compiled program can then be distributed safely as it’s not the source code.